cedric071010/TicTacToe/README.md

 Objective:

-To create the best free, open sourced and no advertisement tic tac toe app for ios Let everyone learn how to be the best at this game easily teach you next best move and can tell you how good your move is
+To create the best free, open sourced and no advertisement tic tac toe app Let everyone learn how to be the best at this game easily teach you next best move and can tell you how good your move is have fun

 Idea:

     Main menu:
         Player to player
             Local
+            LAN
+            internet
+        Player to computer:
+            Easy: random
+            Normal: simulate human
+            Hard: play perfect
+        Play until win mode(only last 3 piece stay on table) Player to player
+                Local
                 LAN(not in competition)
                 internet
             Player to computer:
                 Easy: random
                 Normal: simulate human
-            Hard: play perfect
+                Hard: play best
         History:
             Easy computer game = 0
             Tie easy = 0